UCLALibrary/packer-samvera/README.md

     https://app.vagrantup.com/ksclarke/boxes/samvera-hyrax

+The steps to do that are pretty simple:

+    vagrant box add ksclarke/samvera-hyrax
+    vagrant init
+    vagrant up

+You can then SSH in if you want to poke around further:

+    vagrant ssh

-You can see the passwords that have been set in the sample-config.json file from this project's root directory.
+If you want to interact with the box's services, you can see the passwords for them in the sample-config.json file from this project's root directory.
+You can also change characteristics of the Vagrant
+Box (for instance, memory, etc.) in the Vagrantfile that is downloaded in the `vagrant init` step.

 ### Tips and Tricks